 CMs support the lightweight DHCPv6 authentication protocol for IPv6 provisioning [DOCSIS MULPI 3.0].
-As the lightweight DHCPv6 authentication protocol relies on DHCPv6 messages to distribute Reconfigure keys to the CMs, it is essential that DHCPv6 messages be encrypted.
-If a CM is provisioned to accept DHCPv6 Reconfigure messages, then EAE should be enabled, in order to protect the value of the Reconfigure key.
+As the lightweight DHCPv6 authentication protocol relies on DHCPv6 messages to distribute Reconfigure keys to the CMs, it is essential that DHCPv6 messages be protected.
+If a CM is provisioned to accept DHCPv6 Reconfigure messages, then enabling EAE adds additional protection for the value of the Reconfigure key.